za3k/qr-backup/docs/FAQ.md

 # Answers

 ## How much data does this back up per page?
 qr-backup on *default* settings backs up at 3-4KB/page raw data (about 15KB/page english text).

 At max settings, it backs up at 130KB/page raw (or 170KB/page raw with erasure coding disabled).
 I recommend against these settings.
 Your restore will fail unless you have an incredibly good scanner, and maybe even then.

-If you just want maximum density, have a high-quality printer and scanner, and don't care about convenience, you should try [another program](#what-other-paper-backup-projects-exist).
-Density-focused ones claim 100-300KB/page.

 Overall, qr-backup is focused on successful, easy restores.
 It's not focused on maximum density.

-The basic answer to "why isn't qr-backup's density higher" is that webcams suck, and qr-backup's default settings are meant to work for everyone.
+The basic answer to "why isn't qr-backup's density higher" is that a webcam's resolution is lower than a printer's resolution. qr-backup's default settings are meant to work for everyone.
 If you print a denser backup, some computers won't be able to restore it via webcam.

-That said, if you only want to support your own webcam/scanner, you're welcome to try and [handle more](#how-do-i-back-up-more-data-per-page).
+That said, if you only want to support your own webcam/scanner, you're welcome to try and [increase your data density](#how-do-i-back-up-more-data-per-page).

+You can also try [another program](#what-other-paper-backup-projects-exist).
+Density-focused ones claim 100-300KB/page.

 ## What are the advantages of paper backups?
 - It's easy to think about physical stuff.
 Everyone can understand whether they still have a backup (by looking), whether it's damaged (by looking), and who can access their backup.